//book reviews

 By SachinFeb 15, 20263 min read

-I was in the middle of reading a huge science fiction series, The Red Rising Saga, and honestly needed a break from its intense, sprawling plot.
-I wanted something shorter and more contemporary before diving back in.
-That’s when I picked up Yellowface, mostly because the blurb intrigued me.
-The premise immediately grabbed my attention: June Hayward, a struggling white author, steals the unpublished manuscript of her dead friend Athena Liu, a successful Asian writer, and publishes it under the racially ambiguous name Juniper Song.
+I was four books deep into the Red Rising Saga, brain fully fried from all the war and the backstabbing, when I decided I needed a break before the finale.
+Something short and contemporary, with zero space battles.
+That's when the blurb of Yellowface by R.F.
+Kuang got me: June Hayward, a struggling white author, steals the unpublished manuscript of her dead friend Athena Liu, a wildly successful Asian writer, and publishes it under the racially ambiguous name Juniper Song.
+How do you not pick that up?

-My biggest struggle with Yellowface was the main character herself.
-June is just not very likeable, and at no point did I find myself rooting for her success.
-I don’t mind flawed characters, but she isn’t flawed in a compelling or layered way.
-She just keeps making one terrible decision after another.
-Every time she has a chance to come clean or even pause and reflect, she doubles down, lies more, and digs herself into an even deeper hole.
-Watching her do this over and over again became more frustrating than engaging.
+My biggest struggle was June herself.
+She is just not likeable, and at no point did I catch myself rooting for her.
+I don't mind flawed characters (some of my favorite books are built on them), but June's flaws never felt layered or interesting to me, she just keeps making one terrible decision after another, and every single time she gets a chance to come clean or even pause for a second, she doubles down and lies more, digging herself into an even deeper hole, and honestly, watching that on loop got old for me pretty fast.

 connected